The Smoke Point of Oils: Which Cooking Oil for What?

 Where can I get more support on healthy eating and meal planning?

-If you are looking for nutrition support on meal planning and healthy snack ideas for work, home and on-the-go we can help.
+If you are looking for nutrition support for meal planning and healthy snack ideas for work, home and on the go, we can help.
 We also provide online nutrition counselling support for health concerns, emotional eating and family meal planning from the comfort of your home.

-We’ve been offering virtual online nutritionist support by our Virtual Dietitian team for some time and can hand hold you through the process.
+We’ve been offering virtual online nutritionist support by our Virtual Dietitian team for some time and can handhold you through the process.
 You’ll be surprised how easy it is to use even if you are not technologically savvy.
-Read more about our personal nutrition counseling services here: In-person and Online Nutrition Counseling
+Read more about our nutrition counseling services here: In-person and Online Nutrition Counseling

 PS: Don’t forget to check with your insurance provider, health spending account or private health services plan and see if you are covered for Registered Dietitian services.

 Interested in learning more?
 Check out these related blog posts: